-The DVC[®] system demonstrated its potential to identify the viral effect (immediate sickness).
+The home cage monitoring system demonstrated its potential to identify the viral effect which can not be objectively immediately with gold standard measures such body weight.
 Current research is underway to understand what the effects are via different vaccines.
 Additionally, because the technology can be applied in BSL-3 and 4 environments, the same system could also be used for automated, high-throughput, and unbiased data collection to support neurological diseases such as rabies or other zoonotic models.